CCAHybridLab/HLResources/Arduino/Tutorials/Solenoid+Switches/README.md

 What is a pull up? a pull-up is a command that makes your pin to be at 'high' state when it is not pressed.

-why not just use 'input' instead of 'pull-up'? - arduino is a very sensitive device, if you use 'input' it will be unstable, it is like a antenna that collects any electronic signal.
+why not just use 'input' instead of 'pull-up'? - arduino is a very sensitive device, if you use 'input' it will be unstable, it is like a antenna that collects any electronic signal and be in neither high or low state.
 It will randomly pick up the signals such as when you put your finger near even before pressing a button. and this unstable status is is called a **floating state**.
 Therefore you would need a 'pull-up' command so that the arduino would be stable state(high) and react when it is pressed(low)

 when the button is pressed(low) the pin would connect to ground, when it isn't the pin is in high state all the time becasue of pull-up.